euu2021/Freeplane_UtilityPanels/README.md

 ## Current limitations that will be improved:
 - I don't use multiple maps, so I don't know  how the script behaves in that situation.
 I know that there are limitations.
 For example, the navigation doesn't work across multiple maps.
-- the MapOverview (View->Controls->Map overview) must be active in order to avoid the panel blink.
-It's possible to use without the MapOverview, but the blinking can be annoying.
 - Drag and drop operations are limited to the Move operations.
 In the future, I will add the others, like the option to create connectors.
 - The auto update of the Quick Search panel doesn't react to all changes in the map (for example, deleting a node).